Vixtron/dotfiles/README.md

 # Using sysinfo
-Sysinfo script has been extracted to your `/bin` directory and is ready to use by running `sysinfo`
+Sysinfo script has been extracted to your `/bin` directory and is ready to use by running `sysinfo` This script is used to show your system info.

 # Other preview images
 ![img2](https://raw.githubusercontent.com/Vixtron/dotfiles/master/Images/deerdiscord.png)